How to Mirror Android to Laptop: 5 Best Methods (2026)

 #Bottom Line

-Use scrcpy if you want the best free performance with USB latency under 40ms.
+Use scrcpy if you want the best free performance with very low USB latency.
 Use AirDroid if you prefer wireless convenience.
+ApowerMirror is another solid option that supports both USB and wireless modes with annotation tools built in.
 Use Windows Wireless Display if you want zero software installation.
-In our testing on a Samsung Galaxy S24, scrcpy consistently outperformed every other option.
+For raw responsiveness, scrcpy’s wired ADB stream consistently outperforms every other option on this list.

 #Frequently Asked Questions